 Bathrooms don’t have to be fussy.
 You don’t need lots of little gadgets or ornaments, think clean, neutral colors and a collection of clutter-free shelves.
 They don’t have to be bright white, as so many bathrooms tend to be, perhaps create a feature wall with a pale grey or green and find some bath towels that match.

 The same goes for your bathroom suite.
 What are you focussing on most in your bathroom?
-Are you planning on creating an impressive walk-in shower with a huge shower head for that feeling of being in an Amazon downpour or are you more at home in a warm bath with a face mask on and lots of bubbles?
+Are you planning on creating an impressive walk-in shower with a huge shower head for that feeling of being in a tropical downpour or are you more at home in a warm bath with a face mask on and lots of bubbles?

 Now is the time to think about your style and whether you’re going to opt to remove your bath completely or instead make it a stand-alone feature in your room.

 As ambitious and exciting as your plans are, ultimately they have to fit around your budget.
 Avoid disappointment by planning early enough for what you want and don’t rule out second-hand sites online or even antique shops and vintage furniture reclamation yards.

 Get your bath and shower essentials first and build everything around them, including your basin and toilet.

 For beautiful but cheaper shelving consider buying some scaffolding planks and having them sanded down ready to grace your beautifully painted walls.

 It may be that you have to work on your bathroom a little at a time, from month to month but that’s just fine.
 Consider it a monthly investment that’s well worth your time, money and patience.
 At the end of the process, reward yourself with some new bathroom linen for that polished effect.

 Even if it’s your bedroom that currently features as your stand out room, chances are that when you’ve transformed your bathroom from a cluttered shambles into a chic, haven of peace and calm your loyalties are going to shift quite dramatically.